Clinical Data on Implant Survival Rates

 The first dental implant was placed in 1965.
 The patient who got that first set of dental implants, Gösta Larsson, passed away in 2006, with his original implants in place more than forty years after receiving them.

-The second patient ever to get dental implants was Sven Johansson, who got them in 1967.
-2015 marked 48 years that Mr. Johansson had his implant-supported dentures.
+The second patient to get dental implants was Sven Johansson, who got them in 1967.
+He had his implant-supported dentures for nearly 50 years!

-Mr. Johansson got 11 dental implants used to support permanently affixed implant-supported dentures made of gold and acrylic.
+Mr. Johansson had 11 dental implants used to support a permanently affixed implant-supported dental bridge made of gold and acrylic.
+Over the years, he needed to replace the bridge but not his implants.

 What You Can Do to Make Your Dental Implants Last 50 Years or More